-Review other relevant policies, plans and programmes to establish policy context
+Review other relevant policies, plans and programmes to

+establish policy context

-- 2.4 The Local Plan is not prepared in isolation; rather it is prepared within the context of other policies, plans and programmes.
+2.4 The Local Plan is not prepared in isolation; rather it is prepared within the context of other policies, plans and programmes.
 The SEA Regulations require the Environmental Report to describe the relationship of the plan with other relevant plans and programmes.
-It should also be consistent with environmental protection legislation and support attainment of sustainability objectives that have been established at the international, national, and regional/sub-regional levels. - 2.5 A review was therefore undertaken of other policies, plans, and programmes at the international, national, regional and sub-regional levels that were considered to be relevant to the scope of the Local Plan.
+It should also be consistent with environmental protection legislation and support attainment of sustainability objectives that have been established at the international, national, and regional/sub-regional levels.

+2.5 A review was therefore undertaken of other policies, plans, and programmes at the international, national, regional and sub-regional levels that are considered to be relevant to the scope of the Local Plan.
+This review has been updates as part of the preparation of each iteration of the IIA.
 The review is presented in Appendix C.